Skip to main content Skip to footer

 Will I need anything special at home?

 The Occupational Therapist (OT) will assess your requirements and order any appropriate equipment to help you once you are at home.
 You will be asked to provide information about your home environment and how you are coping at home prior to your admission.
 The OT will discuss and show you how to carry out activities of daily living safely, without excessive bending.
-They will also discuss managing everyday activities safely after knee surgery.
+They will also discuss managing everyday activities safely after hip surgery.
 You will require a suitable armchair.
 The OT will advise you on the height of the chair.
 It must not be too low, soft or deep.
-Initially the limited movement in your knee may make it difficult to get out of a low chair.
+You should be able to get out of the chair easily without bending your hip at more than a right angle.
 Swivel office chairs are not recommended.
 Depending on the height of your toilet seat you may require a raised toilet seat for at least 6 weeks.
 Your bed also needs to be of a suitable height.
 It is important to remember the above when visiting other places e.g friends, church, restaurant.

 Pre-operative assessment